NVSL/CSE141pp-Root/README.md

 ./setup.sh
 ```

-To build everything from source.
+to build everything from source.
 It will take a little while.
+After that,
-After that, invoking `CSE141pp-Root/bin/cse142dev` should be all you need to get into docker and start working.
+invoking `CSE141pp-Root/bin/cse142dev` is all you'll need to do to get into
+docker and start working.

 From inside the docker container you can see information about the docker container with